nimzco/react-workshop/Workshop Contents/README.md

 ### Length: 2 hours

-## Prerequisites:
+## Prerequisites

-### React:
+### React
-React is a JavaScript library, and so it assumes you have a basic understanding of the JavaScript language.
-If you don't feel very confident, we recommend [refreshing your JavaScript knowledge](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) so you can follow along more easily.
+React is a JavaScript library, so it assumes you have a basic understanding of the JavaScript language.
+If you don't feel very confident, we recommend [refreshing your JavaScript knowledge](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript).

 ### ES6
-We'll also be using some of the ES6 syntax in the examples.
-We try to use it sparingly because it's still relatively new, but we encourage you to get familiar with arrow functions, classes, template literals, let, and const statements: https://babeljs.io/learn-es2015/
+This workshop uses ES6 syntax in the examples.
+It is used sparingly, but we encourage you to get familiar with [arrow functions, classes, template literals, let, and const statements](https://babeljs.io/learn-es2015/)

-### Install Creact-react-app
+### `creact-react-app`
-We'll be using [create-react-app](https://github.com/facebookincubator/create-react-app/) to build our application.
+The workshop uses [create-react-app](https://github.com/facebookincubator/create-react-app/) to build our application.
 Create React App is a command-line tool for rapidly bootstrapping React applications, with zero configuration needed.

 It needs Node v6.x.x or greater installed on your machine.
 You can easily double check this by running `node --version` from the command line.